Your Guide To The Perfect Picnic

 Choose a theme

 If you opt for a classic or traditional-style outdoor affair, you can still take advantage of the location for that extra flare.
 A lovely meadow, greenhouse, garden, open field, and city park all make for a beautiful picnic or a unique setting for a spot of afternoon tea.
-Utilizing other outdoor spaces like iconic landmarks, vineyards, and beaches are also popular.
+Other outdoor spaces like iconic landmarks, vineyards, and beaches are also popular.
 Not only can your chosen location inspire your décor, menu, and more, but it can also provide the perfect backdrop for an alfresco meal.
 Other fun themes for your outing include movie night, rustic adventure, carnival, and music festival picnics.
 No matter what you decide on motif-wise, you can cultivate a memorable outdoor dining experience for you and your picnic guests by simply being detailed in your approach and putting your own personal twist on a classic concept.

 Grabbing the right basket or picnic bag